simchikoops/Smike/Project.md

 # Fundamentals

 * Ukiyo-e comes to life
-  Happens with a rattle and a sound
-  Animation, ambient sounds
 * Respect for art & culture
 * Many sources of variety: prints, demons